ghazalbn/Mobile-Data-Tracker/README.md

 # Mobile-Data-Tracker App

-Data Tracker is an Android application that helps you monitor and track your mobile data usage and provides users with insights into their data usage patterns.
-With this app, you can set limits for your data usage, view your daily and monthly usage, View the graphical representation of your data usage pattern. and receive notifications when you reach your set limit.
+The Data Tracker app is an Android application that allows users to monitor and track their mobile network data usage.
+It provides insights into their data usage patterns and enables them to set usage limits to manage their data consumption effectively.

+## Project Description

+The goal of this project is to develop an Android app that empowers users to have a comprehensive understanding of their data usage habits and make informed decisions about their mobile data consumption.
+The app will offer the following features:

+1. **Current Data Usage**: Users can connect to their mobile network and view their real-time data usage.
+The app will capture data usage information from the network provider and present it in a user-friendly format.

+2. **Data Usage Patterns**: The app will provide graphical representations of users' data usage patterns over time.
+This feature allows users to identify trends, peak usage periods, and potential areas for data optimization.

+3. **Usage Limits**: Users can set their desired data usage limits within the app.
+The application will notify users when they are approaching or exceeding their predefined limits, helping them stay within their data plan constraints.

 ## Features